Policy-based evidence making

 "Policy-based evidence making" is a pejorative term which refers to the commissioning of research in order to support a policy which has already been decided upon.
 It is the converse of evidence-based policy making.

 As the name suggests, policy-based evidence making means working back from a predefined policy to produce underpinning evidence.
 Working from a conclusion to provide only supporting evidence is an approach which contradicts most interpretations of the scientific method; however, it should be distinguished from research into the effects of a policy where such research may provide either supporting or opposing evidence.

+Examples

-In The politics of evidence : from evidence-based policy to the good governance of evidence, Justin Parkhurst quotes the following example from Professor Anne Glover, then Chief Scientific Officer to the European Commission:
+In The Politics of Evidence: From evidence-based policy to the good governance of evidence, Justin Parkhurst quotes the following example from Professor Anne Glover, then Chief Scientific Officer to the European Commission: